10 Steps to Starting a Travel Agency from Home

 A Federal Employer Identification Number (FEIN) is like a social security number for your company.
 It's a number to identify your business and is sometimes referred to as an EIN.

-Also, make sure to check in with your tax professional when it's tax filing time—for certain business structures, you may still file under your SS# even though you have an FEIN.
+Make sure to check in with your tax professional at tax filing time--for certain business structures, you may still file under your SS# even though you have an FEIN.

 Confusing, I know.
 That's why you go to the professionals! 😊